51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 # Internals

-The precise internal mechanics will depend on the language being used.
+The precise internal mechanics depend on the language being used.
 Wherever possible, the rules for mapping are consistent between languages but this cannot always be achieved.